OMKAR-BIRAMANE/Quant_Analysis_Project/README.md

 𝛽
 𝐵
 𝑡
-Spread
-t
-	​

-=A
-t
-	​

-−βB
-t
-	​

-The spread represents the residual relationship between the two assets and is a common input to mean-reversion strategies.

-4.4 Rolling Z-Score

-A rolling z-score is computed on the spread:

-𝑍
-𝑡
-=
-Spread
-𝑡
-−
-𝜇
-𝑡
-𝜎
-𝑡
-Z
-t
-	​

-=
-σ
-t
-	​

-Spread
-t
-	​

-−μ
-t
-	​

-	​

-Rolling windows are used to avoid lookahead bias

-This allows the statistics to adapt to changing market conditions

-4.5 Rolling Correlation

-Rolling correlation between the two assets is computed to:

-Monitor pair stability

-Validate regression assumptions over time

-4.6 Alerts

-The system supports user-defined rule-based alerts:

-Alerts are triggered when |z-score| exceeds a configurable threshold

-Alerts are evaluated on live-updating analytics

-An alert history table is maintained in the dashboard

-5. Live Analytics Behavior

-Ingestion runs continuously in the background

-Storage and resampling occur incrementally

-Analytics become available only after sufficient data is collected

-During warm-up periods, the UI displays informative messages instead of failing

-This reflects real-world trading systems where analytics must handle partial data availability gracefully.

-6. Frontend & Visualization

-The frontend is implemented using Streamlit with Plotly charts.

-Features:

-Interactive price charts

-Spread and z-score plots

-Zoom, pan, and hover support

-Sidebar controls for:

-Symbol selection

-Timeframe

-Rolling window

-Lookback period

-Alert thresholds

-CSV export of processed analytics

-Streamlit was chosen to enable rapid prototyping while keeping all logic in Python.

-7. Data Export

-Users can download a CSV file containing:

-Prices of both instruments

-Spread

-Z-score

-The exported data is:

-Time-aligned

-Derived from processed analytics (not raw ticks)

-Named dynamically based on symbols and timeframe

-8. Problems Faced & Solutions
-8.1 Mixed Timestamp Formats

-Problem:
-Streaming data produced timestamps with and without microseconds, causing Pandas parsing errors.

-Solution:
-Used pd.to_datetime(..., format="ISO8601") to robustly handle mixed formats.

-8.2 Database Write Bottleneck

-Problem:
-Writing each tick individually degraded performance.

-Solution:
-Introduced an in-memory buffer with periodic batch writes to the database.

-8.3 Rolling Window Initialization Errors

-Problem:
-Rolling analytics caused index errors when insufficient data was available.

-Solution:
-Added explicit warm-up handling and guarded all rolling computations.

-8.4 Async Event Loop Conflicts

-Problem:
-Async WebSocket ingestion conflicted with Streamlit’s execution model.

-Solution:
-Moved ingestion into a background thread with its own asyncio event loop.

-9. Architecture & Design Considerations

-The current implementation uses a layered monolithic architecture for simplicity, but each layer maps directly to a future microservice:

-Layer	Future Microservice
-Ingestion	Market Data Service
-Buffer	Kafka / Redis Streams
-Storage	Time-Series Database
-Analytics	Signal Engine
-Alerts	Rule Engine
-Frontend	Web Dashboard

-This ensures:

-Loose coupling

-Extensibility

-Minimal rework for scaling

-10. Setup Instructions (Local Execution)
-Step 1: Create Virtual Environment python -m venv venv source venv/bin/activate    # Windows: venv\Scripts\activate

-Step 2: Install Dependencies
-pip install -r requirements.txt

-Step 3: Run Application
+$$

+The spread represents the residual relationship between the two assets and forms the basis for mean-reversion analysis.

+Rolling Z-Score

+A rolling z-score is computed on the spread to quantify deviations from its recent mean:
+$$
+ZScore𝑡 = \frac{Spread𝑡 - \mu𝑡}{\sigma𝑡}
+$$
+where 𝜇𝑡 and 𝜎𝑡 are the rolling mean and standard deviation of the spread over a specified window.

+Rolling windows are used to avoid lookahead bias and to allow statistics to adapt to changing market conditions.
+This signal is commonly used to identify overextended states in relative-value strategies.

+Rolling Correlation

+Rolling correlation between the two price series is computed to assess the stability of the relationship over time.
+This provides additional context for interpreting regression and spread behavior.

+Alerts

+The system includes a rule-based alert engine that evaluates analytics in near real time.
+Users can define thresholds (e.g., absolute z-score greater than a specified value), and alerts are triggered when these conditions are met.

+Alerts are deliberately separated from the analytics logic to maintain modularity.
+An alert history is maintained in the dashboard for transparency and traceability.

+## Visualization and User Interface

+The frontend is built using Streamlit and Plotly.
+Streamlit enables rapid development of an interactive dashboard entirely in Python, while Plotly provides rich, interactive charts with zoom, pan, and hover capabilities.

+The dashboard allows users to:

+Select instruments and timeframes

+Adjust rolling window parameters

+View live-updating charts for prices, spreads, and z-scores

+Monitor alerts in real time

+Export processed analytics for offline analysis

+The interface is designed to handle partial data availability gracefully, displaying warm-up states when insufficient data is available for rolling analytics.

+## Data Export

+Processed analytics can be exported as CSV files.
+The exported data includes aligned prices, spreads, and z-scores rather than raw tick data, reflecting typical research workflows.
+Export filenames dynamically reflect the selected instruments and timeframes.

+## Challenges Encountered and Solutions

+Several real-world issues were encountered during development:

+Mixed timestamp formats from streaming data caused parsing errors.
+This was resolved by explicitly using ISO8601-compatible datetime parsing.

+Database locking issues arose due to concurrent reads and writes in SQLite.
+These were addressed using WAL mode, serialized writes, and careful separation of ingestion and UI access paths.

+Rolling window initialization errors occurred when analytics were computed before sufficient data was available.
+Guard conditions and warm-up states were added to prevent runtime failures.

+Async event loop conflicts with Streamlit were resolved by running ingestion in a dedicated background thread with its own asyncio loop.

+These challenges and their resolutions closely mirror issues encountered in real-time analytical systems.

+## Local Setup and Execution

+The application is designed for simple local execution.
+After creating and activating a Python virtual environment and installing dependencies, the entire system can be started with a single command:

 streamlit run app.py

-The application will automatically:

-Start WebSocket ingestion

-Persist data

-Enable analytics as data becomes available
+On startup, the application automatically begins ingesting live market data and enables analytics as data becomes available.

-11. ChatGPT Usage Transparency
+## ChatGPT Usage

-ChatGPT was used for:

-Architectural structuring

-Code organization guidance

-Debugging assistance

-Documentation drafting

-All generated suggestions were manually reviewed, adapted, and validated.
-Final design decisions, testing, and correctness checks were performed independently.
+ChatGPT was used as a development aid for architectural reasoning, code structuring guidance, debugging assistance, and documentation refinement.
+All generated suggestions were manually reviewed, adapted, and tested.
+Final design decisions and validation were performed independently.

-12. Deliverables Included

-Runnable application (single-command execution)

-README.md (this document)

-Architecture diagram (.drawio + exported image)

-Modular and extensible codebase
+## Scalability Considerations

+While this implementation runs locally as a layered monolith, the architecture maps directly to a scalable microservice design.
+In a production setting, ingestion, analytics, alerts, and storage could be deployed as independent services connected via a streaming backbone such as Kafka, with a time-series database replacing SQLite.

-13. Conclusion
+## Conclusion

-This project demonstrates:

-End-to-end real-time analytics

-Correct quantitative methodology

-Thoughtful system design

-Clear trade-off reasoning

-It is intended as a prototype analytics stack that could evolve into a larger, production-grade system while maintaining clarity and simplicity.
+This project demonstrates the design and implementation of a complete real-time quantitative analytics pipeline.
+It balances simplicity with realism, emphasizing correct statistical methodology, modular system design, and clear communication.
+The resulting application serves as a functional prototype that could evolve into a larger analytics platform with minimal architectural changes.